flashcordon/big-history/Mystères-physique.md

 2. a homogeneous and isotropic universe (cosmological principle),
 3. the microphysics of the Standard Model of particle physics, and
 4. the particle content of the Standard Model, supplemented by dark matter and dark energy.

-- Prior to WMAP, BBN was the premier means of determining the cosmic baryon density.
-Standard BBN has one free parameter, η, but three light elements—deuterium, 4 He, and 7 Li—have well-measured primordial abundances.
-Thus, the problem is overdetermined: Each element ideally selects a given value of η but, allowing for uncertainties, actually selects a range of η.
-If the different ranges are concordant, then BBN and cosmology are judged successful, and the cosmic baryon den- sity is measured.
-This method typically specifies η to within a factor of approximately two

-- Dans la théorie de la nucléosynthèse primordiale standard (Big Bang Nucleosynthesis), les abondances des éléments légers sont encapsulées dans un unique paramètre, la densité de baryons cosmique, noté η (les baryons dans ce contexte sont les protons et les neutrons), qui est normalisée par rapport à la densité de photons du fond diffus cosmologique.

 # L'univers est-il isotrope ?